Comparative Literature, Bachelor of Arts College of Letters & Science

 Graduate Study

-The Comparative Literature Program offers the Ph.D. degree with a strong emphasis on individual research under the supervision of a faculty member.
-Candidates for the Ph.D., in addition to research of a comparative nature, study three literatures (one of which may be English and/or American) in the original languages, acquiring an extensive knowledge of the overall development of one.
-Students may choose to focus on a special topic instead of on a third literary tradition.
+The Comparative Literature Program offers both the M.A. and the Ph.D. degree; both programs feature a strong emphasis on individual research under the supervision of a faculty member.
+Candidates for the M.A. concentrate in at least two literatures studied in the original languages and complete research of a comparative nature, culminating in a thesis.
+Candidates for the Ph.D. study three literatures in the original languages and complete research of a comparative nature, culminating in a doctoral dissertation.
+Ph.D. students may choose to focus on a special topic instead of on a third literary tradition.

-Within this framework, each student's program will be tailored to individual interests, and may center on a major historical period, such as the Renaissance or the modern age; a genre, such as lyric poetry, epic, drama, or the novel; or any other special emphasis approved by the Graduate Advisor.
+Within this framework, each student's program will be tailored to individual interests, and may center on a major historical period, such as the Renaissance or the modern age; a genre, such as lyric poetry, epic, drama, or the novel; a theme, such as environmentalism, or any other special emphasis approved by the Graduate Advisor.

 Preparation